skybert/skybert-net/src/unix/git/git-clean.md

 ```

-And you project workspace is nice and clean again.
+That's it, your project workspace is nice and clean again 😃